Is your dog regularly eating your shoes (or your homework)? Is she barking at babies or pooping on the living room carpet?

 Best for crate training

 To prevent your pup from hurting themselves, destroying your fav pair of slippers, or having an accident at night, check out the video above.
-Michelle is a dog trainer with special expertise when it comes to puppy biting and crate training.
+Zak is a dog trainer with special expertise when it comes to puppy biting and crate training.
 Getting your pup used to sleeping in a crate can be awkward and counterintuitive, but your furry friend will thank you later.

 Best for potty training